YarikRevich/ResourceTracker/docs/technical_requirements.md

 The system consists of such components:
 1. Functionality of the configuration the work of the tool via YAML config file
-2. Functionality of the tool controlling via CLI.
+2. Functionality of the tool controlling via CLI, GUI or WEB interfaces.
 It can’t replace the configuration file
 3. Functionality of the caching of the configuration file to the chosen cloud provider
 4. Functionality of the mailing with certain conditions with certain frequency Design of the tool is monolith, minimal customization, maximal usefullness!